0xPolygon/polygon-docs/docs/pos/architecture/heimdall_v2/introduction.md

 Heimdall leverages some modified versions of `cosmos-sdk` modules (`auth`, `bank` and `gov`) plus some fully customized modules (`bor`, `chainmanager`, `checkpoint`, `clerk`, `milestone`, `stake` and `topup`).

-For detailed instructions on running Heimdall v2, refer to the [Readme](https://github.com/0xPolygon/heimdall-v2/blob/develop/README.md) in the Github repository
+For detailed instructions on running Heimdall, refer to the [Readme](https://github.com/0xPolygon/heimdall-v2/blob/develop/README.md) in the Github repository